Dhi13man/SnakeGameAlgo/README.md

 3. Number of available food for Snakes.
 4. Speed of the Game.

+The implemented auto-play algorithm does not use any kind of Deep learning or Artificial Intelligence modelling.
+It does not use any Search or traversal algorithms.
+It is merely implemented using if-else decision trees and performs satisfactorily even for large number of automated snakes.

-Scroll down to main() at the bottom of the code for changing and checking game parameters.
+Scroll down to main() at the bottom of the Snake+Algo.py code for changing and checking game parameters.

+Suggested commits:
+1. Further improvements to the algorithm of the Snake (if possible, without implementing techniques like Learning)
+2. Collision detection between snakes.
+3. Inclusion of traits like competitiveness, aggression to the automatic solving algorithm.